 Federal resumes are longer and more detailed than commercial ones.
 I'll need the link to the open position you are applying for so that I can review the job duties and qualifications and see which keywords and key phrases in the posting point to your knowledge and experience.

 If you submit a federal resume through the online resume-builder at USAJOBS, also known as Resumix, you won't use a cover letter; but for an uploaded or person-to-person submission, you will need a letter.
 I will be sure you have a model letter as a starting point; you can adapt it to fit new situations.

 The online form at USAJOBS limits each job description to 5,000 characters.
 If any of your descriptions are longer, I will edit them to fit.
 NASA limits total resume length to six pages, about 22,000 characters.

-If you need to post your resume on the Net and don't know how to do so or don't have the time, I can post it for $20 extra.
+If you need to post your resume on the Net and don't know how or don't have the time, I can post it for $20 extra.
 Give me the Web address where you would like the file uploaded.

 Some Net postings and some e-mail transmittals require a plain-text, or ASCII, version of your resume.
 I regularly send customers a short list of simple instructions for making ASCII conversions; but if you prefer, I can easily make the conversion myself at no extra cost.